dl7oap/gp2icom/README.md

 you can easily store your RIT for every satellite for USB/CW, so most of the time when you start on a ssb satellite you will here you exactly where you want to be.

-# Hints

-Update rate in gpredict:
-- For SIMPLEX and FM satellites i use an update rate of 10 seconds in gpredict.
-This is more then enough for FM.
-- For SSB/CW i use an update rate between 250ms and 800ms.
-So cw signals will be ok with 500ms.
-When you using the main dail knob to change the frequency 2000ms feels a little bit long.
-Because you have to wait until gpredict have catch the new downlink frequency and the new matching update frequency is send to ic9700.
-You have to play around with this :)
-But a update rate of ~30ms in gpredict will work for SSB/CW, too, with this script.

-The pythonscript will only send necessary updates, to calm down the display and reduce load on the CAT interface.
-Only frequency shift greater then a defined Hz will be send to the transceiver.
-Search in the file gp2ic9700.py for <code>FREQUENCY_OFFSET_UPLINK = </code> or <code>FREQUENCY_OFFSET_DOWNLINK =</code>
-when you want to change the offset.

-At start the script always set:
-* with SSB the uplink in LSB and the downlink in USB.
-Most common satellites should work with this
-* with FM subtone 67 Hz will be activated on uplink
-* using CW the uplink is mode CW and the downlink will be USB
-* the script try to turn of repeater shifts (DUP+, DUP-)

 # Requirements

 * Linux or Windows 10